I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfremoteinterfaceinitialize-getinterfaceguid.md

 For more information about the <b>GetInterfaceGuid</b> method, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/using-device-interfaces-in-umdf-drivers">Using Device Interfaces in UMDF-based Drivers</a>.

-The following code example shows how a driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff556775">IPnpCallbackRemoteInterfaceNotification::OnRemoteInterfaceArrival</a> callback function can obtain the GUID that identifies the device interface that has arrived.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |